ElementalNinja/GroupProject/use-cases/use-case-2.md

-# USE CASE: 1 Produce a report on the salary of all employees
+# USE CASE: 2 Produce a report on the salary of employees in a department

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to produce a report on the salary of all employees so that I can support financial reporting of the organisation.
+As an HR advisor I want to produce a report on the salary of employees in a department so that I can support financial reporting of the organisation.

 ### Scope